Lesya Ukrainka: Late career and illness

 Ukrainka also wrote epic poems, prose dramas, prose, several articles of literary criticism, and several sociopolitical essays.
-She was best known for her plays Boyarynya (1914; The Noblewoman), a psychological tragedy centered on the Ukrainian family in the 17th century, which refers directly to Ukrainian history, and Lisova pisnya (1912; The Forest Song), the characters of which include mythological beings from Ukrainian folklore.
+She was best known for her plays Boyarynya (1914; The Noblewoman), a psychological tragedy centred on the Ukrainian family in the 17th century and which refers directly to Ukrainian history, and Lisova pisnya (1912; The Forest Song), the characters of which include mythological beings from Ukrainian folklore.